The very first expense all first-time dog owners will need to consider is proper dog food.

 Dog nutrition is an integral part of a healthy canine.

-As owners become increasingly concerned with ingredients in dog food, more and more dog food companies are beginning to follow the strict rules of AAFCO's recommendations and veterinarians' advice on manufacturing the best dog food for dog parents.
+As owners become increasingly concerned with dog food ingredients, more and more dog food companies are beginning to follow the strict rules of AAFCO's recommendations and veterinarians' advice on manufacturing the best dog food for dog parents.

-Over the years, Top Dog Tips has published multiple articles on dog food from vets and other dog experts.
-There are several great dog food reviews and lists you can find on this site that will help you make the best choice for a young dog's nutritional needs.
+There are several great dog food reviews and lists you can find on this site to help you make the best choice for a young dog's nutritional needs.

-In the meantime, let's take a look at five best tips on choosing the best puppy food for your new dog, and what you should pay attention to when choosing the best brand.
+In the meantime, let's take a look at the five best tips on choosing the best puppy food for your new dog and what you should pay attention to when choosing the best brand.